-C6.
-Do you have an open admission policy, equivalency diplomas are admitted without which applies: Open admission policy as described aboo open admission policy as described aboo selective admission for out-of-state selective admission to some progrother (explain) out regard to academic reversely to the for all students ve for most students, but the students ams record, test scores, o C7.
-Relative importance of each of the foll degree-seeking (freshman) admission nonacademic factor rs in your first-tim Considered e, first-year, Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest
+- C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+No - C7.
+Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.

+Very Important Considered Not

+Academic Important Considered

+Rigor of secondary school record X

+Class rank Х

+Academic GPA Х

+Standardized test scores Х

+Application Essay Х

+Recommendation Х

+Nonacademic

+Interview Х

+Extracurricular activities Х

+Talent/ability Х

+Character/personal qualities Х

+First generation Х

+Alumni/ae relation Х

+Geographical residence Х

+State residency Х

+Religious affiliation/commitment Х

+Racial/ethnic status Х

+Volunteer work Х

+Work experience Х

+Level of applicant's interest Х

 SAT and ACT Policies

 C8.
 Entrance exams

-A. Does your institution make use of SA degree-seeking applicants?
-X Ye AT Subject T est scores in a dmission decision s for first-time, first-year,
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Yes 🗌 No

-If yes, place check marks in the appropriate Fall 2012. riate boxes bel ow to reflect your institution a's policies for use in admission for
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.

+ADMISSION

-Require F Recommend ADMISSION Require for Some Consider If Submitted Not Used
+Require Recommend Require for Some Consider If Submitted Not Used

+SAT or ACT Х

+ACT only

+SAT only

-SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or ACT

 SAT Subject Tests

+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-ACT with Writing component requ ACT with Writing component reco X ACT with or without Writing com C. Please indicate how your institution mmended. ponent accepte say componen t; check all that ap ply.
+ACT with Writing component required

+ACT with Writing component recommended.

+Х ACT with or without Writing component accepted

+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT ess say ACT es ssav
+SAT essay ACT essay

-For admission , 1101 c. , say
+For admission

 For placement

 For advising

-In place of an application ess ay
+In place of an application essay

-As a validity check on the ap ,
+As a validity check on the application essay

 No college policy as of now

-Not using essay component
+Not using essay component X X

-D. In addition, does your institution use X yes no E. Latest date by which SAT or ACT Latest date by which SAT Subject F. If necessary, use this space to clarif not required of some students): G. Please indicate which tests your in SAT scores must be Test scores mu fy your test po e received for ust be receive licies (e.g., if fall-term admi d for fall-term tests are recon ssionadmission nmended for some students, or if tests are
+- D. In addition, does your institution use applicants' test scores for academic advising?
+Yes 🗌 No - E. Latest date by which SAT or ACT scores must be received for fall-term admission Prior to first day of classes Latest date by which SAT Subject Test scores must be received for fall-term admission Prior to first day of classes - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):

+Х SAT

-ACT \square
+Х ACT

-SAT Subject Tests
+Х SAT Subject Tests

+Х AP

+Х CLEP

+Institutional Exam

-Institutional Exam State Exam (specify):
+State Exam (specify)